 The company offers frequent shared ride transport in small vans that can accommodate 10 people.
-These depart frequently from DIA, and will drop you at most hotels and resorts around Aspen.
+These depart frequently from DEN, and will drop you at most hotels and resorts around Aspen.
 The trip takes a little over four hours, and the vans are comfortable, although you will be traveling with other passengers.

 5. From Denver to Aspen by Bus